Sonchucks/tweeter/README.md

 - Make sure to install all the dependencies using the npm install command.
 - Run the development web server using `npm run local` command.
+- To view on different devices, inspect the page using Chrome Dev Tools and change the screen size using their built in view tool.